Chtholly-Boss/-jc-lox/README.md

 ## Jlox
 ### Stage 0: Lex-Parse-Evaluate
-This stage corresponding Chapter 4-7 of the book.
+This stage covers:
+* Chapter 4: Scanning
+* Chapter 5: Representing Code
+* Chapter 6: Parsing Expressions
+* Chapter 7: Evaluating Expressions

 #### Setup
 Firstly, we need to have some feedback to see the result of our interpreter.